chisumo2016/ecommerce-project/Handout Ecommerce/create-dashboard.md

 ### DISPLAYING LATEST 10 ORDERS
     - Create a new  function called latestOrders in dashboard controller
-    - create a api route for latest customers
+    - create a api route for latest latestOrders
     - Call the latest customers in Dashboard.vue const latestOrders make a call to axiosClient